-Portable Tour Guide Systems offer communication technology to help meet the challenge of your language interpretation application whether at school, in a house of worship, a courtroom or walking tour
+A Portable Tour Guide System offers communication technology to help meet the challenge of your language interpretation application whether at school, in a house of worship, a courtroom or walking tour.

 Translation at Weddings & Civil Ceremonies

 Whisper translation at a wedding ceremony can be achieved discreetly using a portable tour guide system.
 The person providing the translation speaks (whispers) into a microphone/transmitter and your guests listen via an earpiece from a small pocket-sized receiver.

 Simultaneous Translation or Sim.
 Tran.

 We can provide pocket-portable devices for up to 15 simultaneous languages whether you have 30 or 300+ listeners.
 We have dual interpreter consoles with a choice of headsets for the interpreters and can arrange interpreters and booths if required.

 Your tour leader may be heard directly by the interpreter(s) and simultaneous translation provided for some or many of the party.
 Listeners in the tour group may select either the tour leader or their respective language channel.
 Our systems can provide up to 14 language channels in addition to the tourguide (or floor language)

 Portable Interpreter Kits